 The words in bedtime songs tend to be warm, loving and uplifting, and your baby will learn them over time.
 As their language skills grow, they’ll learn the meanings of the words as well as the sounds, and they’ll be able to use this knowledge to decipher other sounds and meanings more easily.

-When you sing your baby to sleep with lullabies you help them calm down, sleep better, and plant the seeds for beginning the journey of learning language, identifying emotions, and loving music.
+When you sing your baby to sleep you help them calm down, sleep better, and plant the seeds for beginning the journey of learning language, identifying emotions, and loving music.
 And you pass on a beautiful tradition that your parents passed on to you.